ycm-core/YouCompleteMe/README.md

     let g:ycm_min_num_of_chars_for_completion = 2

+### The `g:ycm_min_num_identifier_candidate_chars` option

+This option controls the minimum number of characters that a completion candidate coming from the identifier completer must have to be shown in the popup menu.

+A special value of `0` means there is no limit.

+NOTE: This option only applies to the identifier completer; it has no effect on the various semantic completers.

+Default: `0`

+    let g:ycm_min_num_identifier_candidate_chars = 0

 ### The `g:ycm_filetype_whitelist` option

 This option controls for which Vim filetypes (see `:h filetype`) should YCM be